 A valuable addition to any garden as their iridescent flowers are seen in spring and summer.
 Their striking colours are a highlight after the drab winter garden when only the Aloes are in flower.
 They are all drought resistant and creep along the ground creating a carpet of striking colour.
 They attract butterflies and are useful in rockeries, along a path or in a hanging basket.
 They are frost resistant and fast growing.
 The leaves vary from dull ,dusty green to a bright, light green.
 The name is derived from the Greek lampros = bright, shining; anthos = flower; referring to the light reflecting off the glossy petals.

+Nature's wonder plant that purifies the air.
+A friend of mine has one growing in a pot in every room in her home.
 The porkbush is an attractive, evergreen succulent shrub or small tree that can reach 2 - 5 m in height, although usually around 1.5 - 2 m in a garden situation.
+It is protected.
 It has small round succulent leaves and red stems.
 Small star-shaped light pink to deep red flowers are borne en masse from late winter to spring although flowering in cultivation is often erratic.
 They are a rich source of nectar for many insects, which in-turn attracts insectivorous birds and is used as nesting sites.
 Bees use the nectar to make honey.
 It also attracts butterflies.
+The fruit are like inflated paper lanterns and are mauve or rose coloured.
 They thrive in warm situations on rocky slopes, in bushveld and dry river valleys.
 This bushy tree makes a lovely screen or hedge.
 The leaves of the porkbush can be eaten and have a sour or tart flavour.
 It is heavily browsed by game and domestic stock and highly favoured by tortoises.
 The porkbush is useful for preventing soil erosion.
 Traditional uses also include the increasing of breast milk for lactating mothers.
 The leaves are used to quench thirst, and sucking a leaf is used to treat exhaustion, dehydration and heat stroke.
 There are many medicinal uses as crushed leaves can be rubbed on blisters and corns on the feet to provide relief.
 The leaves are chewed as a treatment for a sore throat and mouth infections while the astringent juice is used for soothing skin conditions such as pimples, rashes and insect stings.
 The juice is also used as an antiseptic and as a treatment for sunburn.
 The leaves are excellent fodder for most domestic animals and game such as grey duiker, klipspringer, impala, bushbuck, nyala, kudu and elephant.
 A sprig is placed on top of Tomato Bredie as it is cooking and this imparts an elusive and tangy taste.